dewi-alliance/hotspot-manufacturers/Cranberries-light-RaspberryPi.md

 ## Budget & Capital (required)
-* We secured materials for 2K gateways，including LoRaWan and the Raspberry Pi.
+* We have secured materials for 2K gateways，including LoRaWan and the Raspberry Pi.
-* We reserved 1 millions USD cash to launch the product and run the business.
+* We reserved 1 millions USD cash to launch products and run the business.
 * We expect to produce 10,000 gateways per month.
 * When we sell 1,000 machines, we will obtain positive cash flow.